-We are glad that you are considering preparing for the sacrament of marriage at the Newman Center!
-The All Saints Catholic Newman Center community has made a commitment to support you in your preparation for marriage by providing a comprehensive program that will guide you and your future spouse in strengthening your relationship with one another and with God.
+We are glad that you are considering preparing for the sacrament of marriage at the ASU Catholic Newman Center!
+The ASU Catholic Newman Center community has made a commitment to support you in your preparation for marriage by providing a comprehensive program that will guide you and your future spouse in strengthening your relationship with one another and with God.
 Responsible participation in this process is an indication of a serious understanding of the commitment underlying your relationship.
 After reading the following information about our marriage preparation program, we invite you to contact us to begin the process.

 Catholic Understanding of Marriage